 - Implement and embed a government program to regularly raise and maintain awareness of Article 5.3 and how to comply with it across all government agencies.

-- Require the DHSC to develop and disseminate a comprehensive set of rules for public officials, prescribing standards with which public officials should comply in dealings with the tobacco industry.
+- Require the DHSC to develop and disseminate a comprehensive set of rules for public officials, prescribing standards with which public officials should comply in dealings with the industry.

 - Ban industry CSR activities in the U.K.

 - Create a comprehensive and legally binding lobbying transparency register and make it a legal requirement for industry affiliated organizations and individuals to register with the government before lobbying.